 The Office's financial instruments include Due from the General Revenue Fund and accounts payable and accrued liabilities.
 The carrying amount of these instruments approximates fair value due to their immediate or short-term maturity.
-These instruments have no significant interest rate and credit risk.
+These instruments have no significant interest rate or credit risk.

-8. Comparative Figures
+8. Contractual Obligations